 from the housing stock to the types of households living here to how people

 Did you know that the Lake Dr SE / Fuller Ave SE neighborhood has more

-Dutch and Finnish ancestry people living in it than nearly
+Dutch and Russian ancestry people living in it than nearly

-this neighborhood's residents have Dutch ancestry and 0.9% have Finnish ancestry.
+this neighborhood's residents have Dutch ancestry and 3.9% have Russian ancestry.

 Notable & Unique: People